alex-gutev/live_cells_cpp/doc/1-cells.md

 ## Next

-Now that we've covered the basic you can proceed to the next [section](2-expressions.md), which introduces utilities for creating cells directly from expressions.
+Now that we've covered the basics you can proceed to the next [section](2-expressions.md), which introduces utilities for creating cells directly from expressions.